Lufthansa Flight 2904: Incident description

 Lufthansa Flight 2904 was cleared to land at Okęcie International Airport Runway 11 and was informed of the existence of wind shear on the approach.
-To compensate for the crosswind, the pilots attempted to touch down with the aircraft banked slightly to the right and with a speed about 20 kn faster than usual.
-According to the manual, this was the correct procedure for the reported weather conditions, but the weather report was not up to date.
+To compensate for the crosswind, the pilots attempted to touch down with the aircraft banked slightly to the right and with a speed of about 20 kn faster than usual.
+According to the manual, this was the correct procedure for the reported weather conditions, but the weather report was not up-to-date.
 At the moment of touchdown, the assumed crosswind turned out to be a tailwind of approximately 20 kn.
 With the resulting increased speed, the airplane hit the ground at approximately 170 kn and far beyond the normal touchdown point; its right gear touched down 770 m from the runway threshold.
 The left gear touched down nine seconds later, 1525 m from the threshold.
-Only when the left gear touched the runway did the ground spoilers and engine thrust reversers start to deploy, these systems depending on oleo strut (shock absorber) compression.
+Only when the left gear touched the runway did the ground spoilers and engine thrust reversers start to deploy, these systems depend on oleo strut (shock absorber) compression.
 The wheel brakes, triggered by wheel rotation being equal to or greater than 72 kn, began to operate about four seconds later.

 The remaining length of the runway (left from the moment when braking systems had begun to work) was too short to enable the aircraft to stop.
 Seeing the approaching end of the runway and the obstacle behind it, the pilot steered the aircraft off the runway to the right.
 The aircraft departed the runway at a speed of 72 kn and rolled 90 m before it hit the embankment and an LLZ aerial with the left wing.
 A fire started in the left wing area and penetrated into the passenger cabin.
-Two of 70 occupants died, including the training captain (seated in the right seat) who died on impact and one passenger who was unable to escape because he lost consciousness from the smoke in the cabin.
+Two of 70 occupants died, the training captain (seated in the right seat) who died on impact and one passenger who was unable to escape because he lost consciousness from the smoke in the cabin.

 Causes of the accident

 The main cause of the accident was the incorrect decisions and actions of the flight crew.
 Some of these decisions were made based on wind shear information that was received by the crew.
-The wind shear was produced by the front passing over the airport, accompanied by intensive variation of wind parameters, as well as by heavy rain on the runway itself.
+The wind shear was produced by the front passing over the airport, accompanied by an intensive variation of wind parameters, as well as heavy rain on the runway itself.

 Contributing to the cause was the lack of current wind information at the tower.
 For that reason, no up-to-date wind information could be transmitted to the crew.

-Further additional causes involved certain design features of the aircraft.
+Additional causes involved certain design features of the aircraft.
 Computer logic prevented the activation of both ground spoilers and thrust reversers until a minimum compression load of at least 6.3 tons was sensed on each main landing gear strut, thus preventing the crew from achieving any braking action by the two systems before this condition was met.